 Mr. Young is one of the founders of NEBRA and is also a member of the Water Environment Federation, New England Water Environment Association, and Massachusetts Water Pollution Control Association.

-Ned Beecher coordinates NEBRA committees, activities, communications, projects, and staffing.
+Ned Beecher coordinates research and special projects for NEBRA.
 He has authored numerous articles, papers, book chapters, & presentations on biosolids management in the Northeast and around North America.
 He has an MS in Resource Management from Antioch University and a BA in Geology from Amherst College.